nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The fundamental distinction between jails and prisons in Nebraska is the length of the imprisonment sentence.
 Typically, persons convicted of a crime by the court will be sentenced to a state prison facility if the incarceration period is long.
 Nebraska jail facilities hold offenders for a shorter incarceration sentence.

-The court sentences persons that commit a severe criminal offense to a state prison, while less grave crimes classified as misdemeanors may warrant a jail sentence.
+The court sentences persons who commit a severe criminal offense to a state prison, while less grave crimes classified as misdemeanors may warrant a jail sentence.

-In Nebraska, there are ten prisons that the NDCS operates.
+In Nebraska, the NDCS operates ten prisons.
 Depending on the security-threat level of the inmates, a state prison may be a medium, maximum, or community custody facility.
 The following are the prisons located in Nebraska:

 • Community Corrections Center - Lincoln